- About Hevo

 This adds the IP address to the list of Authorized networks.

-(Optional) Click Add network to add another I.P. address.
+(Optional) Click Add A NETWORK to add another IP address.

 Create a User and Grant Privileges